Atlanta, GA Wrongful Death Lawyer

 Punitive damages can be awarded if the defendant was especially reckless or negligent, often to the point of criminality.
 This can include homicidal actions or driving under the influence.

 How hard is it to prove wrongful death?

 In Georgia, the Wrongful Death Act states who may file a lawsuit:

-- The spouse of the victim
+- The victim’s spouse

-- If there was no spouse, then the victim’s children,
+- If unmarried, the victim’s children

 While other loved ones of the victim—siblings, uncles, aunts, and grandparents—may participate in certain ways in the lawsuit, they are not able to file the lawsuit itself.